 My name is Mariame Kaba.
 I’m an organizer, educator and curator.
 My work focuses on ending violence, dismantling the prison industrial complex, transformative justice and supporting youth leadership development.
 After over 20 years of living and organizing in Chicago, I recently moved back to my hometown of New York City.

 I am the founder and director of Project NIA, a grassroots organization with a vision to end youth incarceration.
 Prior to starting NIA, I worked as a program officer for education and youth development at the Steans Family Foundation where I focused on grantmaking and program evaluation.

-I have co-founded multiple organizations and projects over the years including the Chicago Freedom School, the Chicago Taskforce on Violence against Girls and Young Women, and the Rogers Park Young Women’s Action Team (YWAT) among others.
+I have co-founded multiple organizations and projects over the years including the Chicago Freedom School, the Chicago Taskforce on Violence against Girls and Young Women, the Chicago Alliance to Free Marissa Alexander and the Rogers Park Young Women’s Action Team (YWAT) among others.
 I have also served on numerous nonprofit boards.

 I served as a member of the editorial board of Violence Against Women: An International and Interdisciplinary Journal from January 2003 to December 2008.
 I am the co-editor (along with Michelle VanNatta) of a special issue of the journal about teen girls’ experiences of and resistance to violence published in December 2007.
 I have written and co-authored reports, articles, essays, curricula, zines, and more.
 I run the blog Prison Culture.